DavidDee2023/PodCastAppCapStone/README.md

 ## Build a podcast application

 ## About
-Build a podcast app allowing users to browse various podcast shows, play episodes, and track their favorite episodes.
+A podcast app allowing users to browse various podcast shows, play episodes, and track their favorite episodes.

 # Requirements
 ✔️ JavaScript or,